-Each year, you may elect to have us contribute on your behalf enough of your compensation to pay for the benefits that you elect under the Plan.
+Each year, you may elect to have us contribute on your behalf enough of your compensation to pay for the benefits that you elect under the Plan after application of the Employer Contribution.
 These amounts will be deducted from your pay over the course of the year.